EthanUnlocked690/game-selector/README.md

-# My Game
+# My Game Selection website
-I don't have an idea for this game yet, but, when I do, I will start and work as hard as I possibly can!
+I worked really hard for this so please tell me you like it!